Massimo Cellino: Leeds United

 However, on 16 May, with speculation mounting further about Neil Redfearn's future as Leeds United Head Coach, Cellino in an interview with The Mirror proclaimed Redfearn to be 'weak' and 'a baby'.

-On 20 May, 2015, Uwe Rösler was appointed as the head coach of Championship side Leeds United on a two-year deal.
+On 20 May 2015, Uwe Rösler was appointed as Leeds' head coach on a two-year deal.

 On 24 June 2015, it was announced that after Cellino's long time friend Nicola Salerno had helped the club sign Sol Bamba from Palermo that Salerno and the club had agreed a mutual termination of Salerno's contract, with the club stating Leeds United would like to thank Nicola for his efforts over the past year and he will always be welcomed back to Elland Road in the future.

-On 22 September 2015, Cellino criticized Leeds player Sam Byram, Cellino revealed he was 'deeply offended' and 'hurt' that Byram had not signed a new contract at Leeds United.
+On 22 September 2015, Cellino criticised Leeds player Sam Byram, saying he was 'deeply offended' and 'hurt' that Byram had not signed a new contract at Leeds United.
 Yorkshire Evening Post reported that the contract offer from Cellino to Byram was actually a reduction on his existing wage.

-On 16 October, Cellino advised as a protest to The Football League, about kick off changes for televised games that he would limit Leeds away fan ticket allocated to the bare minimum football league requirement of 2k.
+On 16 October, Cellino advised that in protest of The Football League about kick off changes for televised games that he would limit Leeds away fan ticket allocated to the bare minimum football league requirement of 2,000.
 The decision was met with anger from Leeds United fans, who advised the reduced allocation was not the way forward for the club's fans.
 On 20 October, Cellino performed a U-turn on his decision to limit Leeds fans ticket allocation at away games, after heavy criticism from the club's fans.

 On 19 October, Uwe Rösler was sacked after two wins from just 12 games in charge, following a 2–1 home defeat to Brighton & Hove Albion which left Leeds in 18th place in the Championship.
 On the same day, he was replaced him as Leeds Head Coach with former Rotherham Manager Steve Evans.

 Also on 19 October, it was announced by the Football League that Cellino had been disqualified as Leeds United owner for a year, the second time he has been banned by the football League, for an issue regarding Italian Tax Legislation thus failing the Football League's Owners & Directors Test.

 On 30 October, Cellino revealed he would sell Leeds United to Leeds United Fans Group 'Leeds Fans United', announcing "100% I will sell to the fans, if they want to buy it and look after the club.
 The fans are the only asset the club has."

 On 2 November, Cellino revealed that he would no longer attend Leeds United matches due to vocal criticism after he attended the club's 2-0 loss against Blackburn Rovers.